 Liz MacGonagle is an African historian in the Departments of History and African & African-American Studies.
 In her research, she crosses historical, geographical, and theoretical boundaries to link nation, culture, and ethnicity to processes of identity formation in African and Diasporan settings.

 Peter Ojiambo is an Assistant Professor of African & African-American Studies.
 His research focuses on African education, especially in studies on Starehe Boys Center and School of Kenya.
 He has published in this area and on education, democracy and development.
 His area of teaching is KiSwahili and he has developed a KiSwahili teaching website.
 Dr. Ojiambo has held teaching positions at Ohio University and the University of Illinois at Urbana-Champaign.

-Elene Cloete has more than 10 years' experience in community development programs.
+Elene Cloete has more than 10 years of experience in community development programs.
 This included working in both rural and urban music programs and coordinating community outreach programs.
 Elene holds a masters degree in Culture and Development Studies and a PhD in Social Anthropology.
 Her research interests include youth development initiatives, social justice, and community music programs.

 Jessica began working for KASC in Fall of 2013.
 She has been at KU since 2009, working with the Center for Global & International Studies.
 She provides administrative and general program support for KASC, CEAS, CGIS (including European Studies, South Asian and Middle East Studies.)